altwajre/java/00-clean-architecture/03-design-principles/02-open-closed-principle/README.md

 A software artifact should be open for extension but closed for modification.

+The OCP is driving forces behind the architecture os systems.
+The goal is to make the system easy to extend without incurring a high impact of change.
+This goal is accomplished by partitioning the system into components, and arranging those components into a dependency hierarchy that protects higher-level components from changes in lower-level components.

 ## OCP in Architectural level

 Architects separate functionality based on how, why and when it changes, and then organize that separated functionality into a hierarchy of components.